openaudioserver/open-audio-server/README.md

     $ export CACHE_PATH=/path/to/cache

-The SYNOMAN_PATH setting is where you stored Synology's web interface files:
+The SYNOMAN_PATH setting is where you optionally-copied Synology's files to use Audio Station in web browsers (details further down):

     $ export SYNOMAN_PATH=/path/to/synoman